George William Robinson: Factory purchase

 Robinson settled in Portalegre in 1848, eventually buying the small factory, which Reynolds had to sell to meet business debts incurred by his son, also called Thomas.
 With a ready-made factory at his disposal and a family business in England to sell to, Robinson also benefitted from rapidly rising export prices for cork products.
 The United Kingdom accounted for more than 50% of Portuguese sales of products such as pressed plank cork, corks for bottles, notice boards and cork buoys.
 By the mid-1850s he had around 260 employees, including those who stripped the bark from the trees.

 Family

-Robinson married Sarah Anne (surname ??) from England and they set up home in Boavista, to the south of the factory.
+Robinson married Sarah Anne Wheelhouse from England and they set up home in Boavista, to the south of the factory.
 The couple had six or seven children but only two would outlive them.
 George Wheelhouse Robinson, who would eventually take over the business was born on 17 September 1857.
 He was sent to England as a young boy to avoid the illnesses from which his siblings had died.
 He studied in Doncaster and did not return permanently to Portugal until he was 24.
 He died in 1932; his sister Mary died in 1918.